rsolter/rsolter.github.io/_posts/2020-05-05-SerieA_Classification.md

 datasets.
 One for each individual team with lagged average stats on their and their opponents performance.

-#### Data Validation
+#### Splitting data

-For testing and validation purposes, models are built upon historical data and then tested on the next chronological match.
+From the five season in the dataset, seasons 2015-16, 2016-17, and 2017-18 are used for training, the 2018-19 season will searve as the validation set, and the 2019-20 season will serve as the holdout data.

+As the matches occur in chronological order, each dataset will be broken apart in such a way that the model will be built on the first *n* observations and tested on the *n+1* match.
 This is accomplished using the *time\_slice()* function in the **caret** package.
 A visual representation of this partition can be seen below in the bottom left quadrant.

 ![](/assets/images/Split_time-1.svg)